• Skip to primary navigation

 Adding the dry ingredients with the rest of the ingredients for traditional Spanish muffins.

-Cover the bowl of magdalenas batter with plastic and place in the refrigerator for about thirty to sixty minutes.
+Cover the bowl with plastic wrap and place in the refrigerator for about thirty to sixty minutes.

 Preheat your oven to 180°C (350°F).